240415-NET/DaveReynolds/Project 1/Project-Specs/Project1Proposal.md

 Project 1 proposal:
-A console app where multiple users can Store information about their collection of cards for an overpriced collectable card game.
+A console app where multiple users can Store information about their collection of brightly colored childrens cardboard for an overpriced collectable card game.

 Users will be able to Login to: